 Using the Keyless Access System

-When you carry the keyless remote, you can lock/unlock the doors and open the tailgate.
+When you carry the keyless remote, you can lock/unlock the doors and open the boot.

-You can lock/unlock the doors and tailgate within a radius of about 80 cm of the outside door handle or tailgate outer handle.
+You can lock/unlock the doors or open the boot within a radius of about 80 cm of the outside door handle.